Samuel L. Howard: Retirement

 Howard retired from the Marine Corps on March 31, 1953, and was advanced to the grade of lieutenant general.

-Howard died on October 12, 1960, and was buried at Arlington National Cemetery.
+Howard died on October 12, 1960 at the Bethesda Naval Hospital and was buried at Arlington National Cemetery..

-He left behind his widow, Marianna Buckner Gray Howard, and two daughters, Nancy Howard Shepard, and Elizabeth Howard Richardson.
+He left behind his widow, Marianna (née Gray) Howard, and two daughters, Nancy and Mary Elizabeth.

 Awards and decorations

 Lieutenant General Howard's decoration and medals include: